noobling/prof-comp/Minutes/W32-Client1/2018-W32-3 13h30 • Wed 8th Aug • Minutes • First Client Meeting.md

   - Currently outpatients complete this in their time unassisted, ideally correctly completing all 15 questions in the morning about the previous night's sleep, each day for a period of weeks

 ### Problems
 - Compliance is suboptimal.
-Surveys are sometimes returned patially completed or incorrectly compiled.
+Surveys are sometimes returned partially completed or incorrectly compiled.

 ### Features